d-plaindoux/thicket/README.md

 ```

 Finally  views can  be  designed  and linked  to  controllers.
 In  the
-example  we   propose  views  dedicated   to  a  `Person`  and   to  a
+example  we   propose  views  dedicated   to  a  `person`  and   to  a
-`Population`.
+`^opulation`.
 These  views define  the UI  using HTML  fragments.
 This
 approach is  similar to  [Reac](http://facebook.github.io/react/).

 ```